Climate and Average Weather Year Round in La Paloma Uruguay

 Based on the tourism score, the best time of year to visit La Paloma for warm-weather activities is from mid November to early April.

-The warm season lasts for 3.4 months, from December 8 to March 22, with an average daily high temperature above 75°F. The hottest day of the year is January 18, with an average high of 80°F and low of 66°F.
+The warm season lasts for 3.4 months, from December 8 to March 22, with an average daily high temperature above 75°F. The hottest month of the year in La Paloma is January, with an average high of 79°F and low of 66°F.

-The cool season lasts for 3.6 months, from May 29 to September 17, with an average daily high temperature below 62°F. The coldest day of the year is July 20, with an average low of 46°F and high of 58°F.
+The cool season lasts for 3.6 months, from May 29 to September 17, with an average daily high temperature below 62°F. The coldest month of the year in La Paloma is July, with an average low of 46°F and high of 58°F.